 4 c water

 Heat oil in a large heavy-bottomed pot, like a dutch oven, over medium heat.
 When oil is hot, add the meat, season with a little salt and brown the pieces on all sides.
 Transfer meat to a plate.
-Add the curry leaves, onion, lemongrass, clove and cardamom to the pot and cook, stirring, until the onion is softened.
+Add the pepper, curry leaves, onion, lemongrass, clove and cardamom to the pot and cook, stirring, until the onion is softened.
 Add the garlic and ginger and cook, stirring, for 15 seconds, then add the flour and do the same until it turns slightly brown.
 Return the meat to the pot, add 1 teaspoon of salt, mix well to combine, then pour the water over top.
 Bring to a boil, stir well, then lower heat to a simmer.
 Cover and simmer until the meat is tender and can easily be pulled off the bone with a fork which can take an hour to an hour and a half depending.
 During that time, stir periodically and skim any scum from the top with a ladle and discard.
 Once the meat is fully cooked, if the liquid is thinner than you’d like, remove the meat and boil the liquid, uncovered, for 5-10 minutes to reduce it.
 Pour the reduced sauce over meat or serve on the side.
 Enjoy this with rice or bread, with vegetables, dhal, curries or a hearty salad perhaps.